 The antispasmodic effects on gastrointestinal tissue and the antinociceptive effect on animal models were reported in the non-clinical studies.
-They are specially attributed to their content in essential oil .
+They are specially attributed to their essential oil content.

-Stimulation on bile secretion in dogs have been reported.
+Stimulation of bile secretion in dogs have been reported.
 Nevertheless, the flavonoids present in the leaves have also been reported to inhibit contraction of guinea pig ileum and to stimulate bile secretion in vivo in dogs.

-These pharmacological actions support the traditional use in digestive disorders and the therapeutic indication proposed in this assessment report for the monograph - symptomatic relief of digestive disorders such as dyspepsia and flatulence.
+These pharmacological actions support the traditional use in digestive disorders and the therapeutic indication proposed in this assessment report for the monograph-symptomatic relief of digestive disorders such as dyspepsia and flatulence.